Lamvince/Sportfolio/README.md

 * [Contents](#content)

 ## General Info
-Our team BBY-31 is developing Sportfolio to help athletes and recruiters with the recruitment process Link to Sportfolio - https://sportfolio-96c76.web.app/html/index.html
+Our team BBY-31 is developing Sportfolio to help athletes and recruiters with the recruitment process<br/>
+Link to Sportfolio - https://sportfolio-96c76.web.app/html/index.html

 * Hello!
 My name is Ryan and I am excited to work with my team to build an awesome app.